moj-analytical-services/splink/docs/dev_guides/changing_splink/contributing_to_docs.md

 The spellchecker uses the Python package [PySpelling](https://facelessuser.github.io/pyspelling/) and its underlying spellchecking tool, Aspell.
 Running the above script will automatically install these packages along with any other necessary dependencies.

-The spellchecker compares words to a [standard dictionary](https://github.com/LibreOffice/dictionaries/blob/master/en/en_GB.aff) and a custom dictionary (`scripts/pyspelling/custom_dictionary.txt`) of words.
+The spellchecker compares words to a [standard British English dictionary](https://github.com/LibreOffice/dictionaries/blob/master/en/en_GB.aff) and a custom dictionary (`scripts/pyspelling/custom_dictionary.txt`) of words.
 If no spelling mistakes are found, you will see the following terminal printout:

 ```sh